 What is expected of the bride and groom?

-- Make sure the Wedding Coordinator is notified of any change in plans.
+- Make sure the Wedding Director is notified of any change in plans.
 A small detail may seem unimportant but could lead to problems.

-- Contact the Wedding Coordinator at any time if you have questions.
+- Contact the Wedding Director at any time if you have questions.

 - Remember to bring your license and certificate to the rehearsal.
 You can’t get married without it!